 The status member of a domain object in the RDAP response MUST match the EPP Status codes in the SRS within the allowed timeframe (e.g. ≤60 minutes) to update the RDAP database from the Registry or Registrar database, as the case may be.

-The status member of a domain object in the RDAP response MUST be a valid status type per the mapping table in Appendix C.
+The status member of a domain object in the RDAP response MUST be either (1) an RDAP status derived from an EPP status code (e.g. the RDAP status "pending update" is derived from EPP status code "pendingUpdate") or (2) an RDAP status according to the mapping table in Appendix C.

 The domain object in the RDAP response MUST contain the name servers of the domain in the nameservers member.
 Each nameserver object MUST contain the following member: ldhName.
 The following members are Optional: ipAddresses [RFC7483], unicodeName, handle [RFC7483] (ROID of the host object, <host:roid> as defined in RFC5732), and status.
 In the case of a TLD in which name servers are specified as domain attributes, the nameserver object MUST NOT contain the following members: handle and status.